 What is real?
 What is imagined?
 Who is in danger?
 Who is in control?
 In this diabolically gripping thriller, no one—and nothing—is what it seems.

 Back to a favorite genre after a while.
-This is a psychological thriller – suburban noir, you could say.
+The Woman in the Window is a psychological thriller – suburban noir, you could say.
 Not exactly domestic noir, though.
 These sub-types of psychological thrillers are sometimes a bit much in terms of specificity/precision/minutiae, but I think they do help narrow it down when you’re looking for something specific to read.

 As in the vein of psychological thrillers in general, I can’t discuss much about the plot without risking spoilers, so I’ll stick to characters and general themes.
 However, I will mention one thing – Anna is an unreliable narrator.
 However, instead of this being a plot twist/spoiler, it’s a fact that’s woven into the fabric of this story from the very beginning.
 So what’s true and what’s not is up to you to figure out.
 Another book with an obvious unreliable narrator is The Girl on the Train, but I liked this book better.

 Also, Agora is such an important part of the plot and her life, plus a really cool concept.
 I wonder if any similar groups exist for agoraphobia support.

 Another thing I really liked about this book is how it humanizes the people in the story.
 For thrillers, it’s often hard to balance the story with the fact that they’re talking about people with emotions and different ways to handle and deal with things.

 Apart from the thriller/noir part of the story, I liked how they showed how alone someone can be, even with a support system that genuinely cares about them.
 It also brings up how hard it is to change unless you really truly want to, and sometimes you don’t want to for whatever reason and that’s okay too.
 It’s okay to take your time.